NicholasSynovic/nicholassynovic.github.io/content/posts/hello-world.md

 ## What content is coming?

-I don't have a set plan at the moment, however, I intend to provide less academicly leaning posts on this site.
+I don't have a set plan at the moment, however, I intend to provide less academically leaning posts on this site.
 Think more opinion pieces, tutorials, or other ramblings.
 Primarily text based content will be posted on this site as there are other platforms that are better at hosting multimedia content.

 ______________________________________________________________________